virizar/ngron/README.md

 ### Tests

-The test files of the original [gron](https://github.com/tomnomnom/gron) are part of this repository
+The test files of the original [gron](https://github.com/tomnomnom/gron) are part of this repository, they are located in `tests/resources/gron`

+Other tests files are added to the folder `tests/resources`

 ### Benchmarks